 Alcohol consumption was a federal crime between 1919 and 1933.
 The year Jack appears to have photographed for the last scene (1921), and the year President Warren G. Harding (in the book) ordered a case of Coors Beer from the bar (1922) would have occurred during Prohibition.

-In the novel, the Overlook burned to the ground because of the boiler that Jack Torrance neglected to dump, but in the film it's still standing by the end and Jack freezes to death in a hedge maze instead of going up with the hotel.
-The novel's ending was restored in the miniseries.
+In the novel, the Overlook Hotel burned to the ground because of the boiler that Jack Torrance neglected to dump, but in the film, it's still standing by the end, and Jack freezes to death in a hedge maze instead of going up with the hotel.

-The main character/antagonist in this film is named "Jack Torrence."
-In 2007, a man came forward to police that he suspected his stepfather, Jack Tarrence, to be the infamous, and as of 2016, unidentified Zodiac Killer that terrorized the Bay Area in the 60s and 70s.
+The main character and antagonist in this film is named "Jack Torrance".
+In 2007, a man came forward to police that he suspected his stepfather, Jack Tarrence, to be the infamous, and as of 2016, unidentified Zodiac Killer that terrorized the Bay Area in the 1960s and 1970s.
 DNA evidence on Tarrence's belongings has been deemed inconclusive.